Michaeluser/Michaeluser/README.md

 Greetings!
 My name is Mykhailo Chepara.
 I'm a student of Slovak Technical University of Bratislava, currently studying at Faculty of Informatics and Information Technologies.
-I'm interested in Data Analysis
+I'm interested in Data Analysis and Data Science overall

 <!--
 **Michaeluser/Michaeluser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.